 Toronto personal injury specialists representing litigation guardians and injured children

 Cases involved children are complex, and should be handled by a lawyer with experience advising litigation guardians about serious personal injury claims.
-At Fireman Daya & Company, we specialize in serious personal injury claims, and have successfully represented severely injured minor plaintiffs on many occasions.
+At Fireman Daya & Co., we specialize in serious personal injury claims, and have successfully represented severely injured minor plaintiffs on many occasions.
 Speaking to a member of our team can help you determine whether a personal injury claim is in a minor plaintiff’s best interests.

 We offer free consultations for all new clients.
 Contact us online, or call our office at 416-967-9100 to make an appointment.